kaddio/mdr/technical_documentation.md

 The development life cycle:

  1. Issue or feature identified and filed in ticket system
+ 2. Risk analysis is performed and noted in the ticket system
- 2. If deemed necessary: design review of solution with product owners and technical representatives
+ 3. If deemed necessary: design review of solution with product owners and technical representatives
- 3. If deemed necessary: technical refinement in technical lead group
+ 4. If deemed necessary: technical refinement in technical lead group to ensure performance, stability and security
- 4. Development with iterations back to product owners or technical lead group if deemed necessary
+ 5. Development with iterations back to product owners or technical lead group if deemed necessary
- 5. Exploratory testing of the issue/feature and acceptance from a tester and/or product owner
+ 6. Exploratory testing of the issue/feature and acceptance from a tester and/or product owner
- 6. Code review by other developer
+ 7. Code review by other developer
- 7. Merge to release candidate
+ 8. Merge to release candidate
- 8. Code freeze of release candidate at least 24h before release
+ 9. Code freeze of release candidate at least 24h before release
- 9. Regression testing of release candidate
+10. Regression testing of release candidate
-10. If necessary: patching of issues found in regression testing
+11. If necessary: patching of issues found in regression testing
-11. Release of code to staging environment
+12. Release of code to staging environment
-12. If everything is fine: promotion of staging deploy to production
+13. If everything is fine: promotion of staging deploy to production

 ---